 - PVA glue

-If you like the ideas in this post, why not try a Beginner quilling kit to get started?
+If you like the ideas in this post, why not try a paper quilling for beginners kit to get started?

 Latest deals from trusted retailers

 From learning how to make quilled flowers to creating a fantastic quilled flamingo, take a look at Sarah’s top sixteen quilling projects that are ideal for beginners.
 There are all sorts of things you can create, and they often look more complex to make than they actually are!

 16 best paper quilling ideas for beginners

 If you’re completely new to quilling, try these easy ways to get started.

 One of the easiest quilling designs to create is a simple, tight circle, secured into place with PVA glue.
 This shape is created by placing quilling strips into the slotted end of a quilling tool then wrapping the strips around the tool before removing it.

 To create these fun, quilled balloons, simply start to create a tight quilled circle, as in the project above, but instead of gluing the ends, let the tension in the circle release a little, to reveal a swirling circle design, before gluing the loose end into place.
 Pinch one end of your balloon, slightly, to give it more shape, then concertina a small strip of paper and glue it onto the pinched end.
 Add thin strips of papers to represent the balloons’ strings, too.